9 Possible Reasons Your Dog Is So Itchy

 Just like humans, dogs can suffer from seasonal allergies.
 If this is the issue, your dog might have itchy skin, as well as flakiness, pimples, or even a skin infection.
 For mild cases, your veterinarian may suggest antihistamines such as Benadryl, Claritin, or Zyrtec.
 But don’t guess the dosage yourself; always get the specifics from your vet before administering any medication.
 “For more severe allergies, an oral medication called Apoquel or an allergy injection called Cytopint will usually be prescribed,” says Sara Ochoa, DVM, a veterinary consultant for DogLab.

 To help your pup at home, prevention is key.
 If an outside offender like grass is the culprit, wipe your dog’s legs, paws, and belly with a warm washcloth on a daily basis, advises Bernadine Cruz, DVM, a California-based veterinarian.
 Just don’t soak your pup’s paws in the water.
 “That merely opens up the pores in the skin and allows the itch-inducing agent to get under the skin’s protective outer layer and gain access to the body’s immune system,” says Dr. Cruz.
+P.S.
+These salmon bites may also help to alleviate your dog’s itchy skin, while also giving them a shinier coat and improved skin health.

 Did you change dog foods recently?
 If your dog is scratching around the ears and rear end, this could be the reason.
 And even if you didn’t switch foods, an allergy can develop at any time.
 When this happens, Dr. Ochoa usually recommends switching to a novel protein diet—such as kangaroo, duck, or deer—that the dog has not tried before.
 “The different type of protein, which the dog’s immune system has not been exposed to, will help decrease the allergies to the food,” says Dr. Ochoa.
 When things settle down, your dog may stay on the new diet, or your vet may suggest a hypoallergenic food.